Skip to main content

 • Set exec_properties in each BUILD target.

 • Set --remote_default_exec_properties=KEY=VALUE in .bazelrc or at the Bazel command line.
-Note that these properties are not apply if you are already using a platform.
+Note that these properties are not applied if a target or a target's platform has any execution properties.

 • Set --remote_header=x-buildbuddy-platform.KEY=VALUE.
-This is a BuildBuddy-specific feature and is not generally recommended except for certain properties, described in [Setting properties via remote headers][#setting-properties-via-remote-headers]
+This is a BuildBuddy-specific feature and is not generally recommended except for certain properties, described in Setting properties via remote headers.

 Execution groups allow more control over which execution properties can be used for each group of actions in each BUILD target.
 Execution groups are typically implemented by individual rules, but notably, Bazel includes a built-in execution group called "test" that allows applying execution properties only to tests.